eosantigen/xpress-tarot/README.md

 # XPRESS TAROT
-## Silly REST API for Tarot readings
+##  Silly web service for Tarot readings

 The title says all.